A Step-By-Step Guide to Making a Stovetop Espresso

 Watch the coffee filling up the collector chamber

-Once you hear a gurgling noise, it means all the water has passed into the top chamber.
-You need to stop the heat as soon as possible, as the longer coffee stays hot, the more bitter it becomes.
+Once you hear a gurgling noise, it indicates that all the water has moved into the top chamber.
+It’s crucial to stop the heat immediately, as prolonged exposure to heat can make the coffee more bitter, according to the Specialty Coffee Association’s guidelines.

 Step 7 – Cool off the Pot